VBlankFF/SYSC3110Scrabble/README.md

 - Play the valid move with the highest score
 - If there is no valid moves, swap all non-blank tiles
 - If swapping is impossible, pass turn

+## Serialization Strategy
+The strategy for serialization is as follows:
+- Initialize a game with a board.
+- Start playing the game.
+- If need to end the game but want to save the game state, click the menu and click save game.
+- You will be prompted to input a name for your saved game.
+- After savving the game if you want to go back to that saved game, click the menu and select load game.
+- Input the name of your saved game and confirm.
+- Your previously saved game will then be loaded.